 And now things are rollin’—you’ve got game, playa!
 You’re competing with PPA members from across the globe now and this ain’t a competition playground: this level of competition (the IPC) actually involves two judging’s.

 The first one determines if your images are merit-worthy (yeah, that’s industry-speak to say you made the first cut).
-If they are, you earn a second judging, which could possibly earn you an additional merit and a spot in the Loan Collection (our way of saying that your work is the “best of the best”).
-Images that earn a Seal of Approval and an 85 and above at the district level are also considered for the Loan Collection, and are published in the annual Loan Collection book AND exhibited at Imaging USA.
+If they are, you earn a second judging, which could possibly earn you an additional merit and a spot in the Imaging Excellence Collection (our way of saying that your work is the “best of the best”).
+Images that earn Imaging Excellence status are published in the annual Imaging Excellence Collection book AND are exhibited at Imaging USA.